Abbreviations in football

 Match report and related abbreviations

 A – Away.
-Common in tables and databases.
+Common in tables.

 A.E.T. – After extra time.
 Means that the result concerns a game that has used extra time to decide the outcome.
 So for example, 3-2 A.E.T. should be read as the final result after 120 minutes.
 Sometimes both the result after 90 minutes (ordinary match time) and the result after extra time are written out.